 The Budget For Season One Didn’t Cover Food

 As we alluded to at the start of this article, nobody was sure TNG would work.
 Patrick Stewart didn’t even unpack his suitcase for his first few months of filming because he was sure the show would be canceled and he’d have to return home to England.
 The cheapness of the sets used in the first obvious is visually obvious, but that same feeling of frugality extended to catering.
-The cast and crew were left to fend for themselves at mealtimes, which led to some of the cast sneaking onto other sets and bringing good back.
+The cast and crew were left to fend for themselves at mealtimes, which led to some of the cast sneaking onto other sets and bringing goods back.
 Denise Crosby, who played Tasha Yar, became notorious for pinching food supposed to have been laid on for the cast of “Cheers,” which was filmed next door.
 Imagine the crew of a TV show putting up with those conditions in the 2020s!

 Troi Was Supposed To Have Four Breasts